cksystemsteaching/selfie/book.md

 A *bit* is a unit of information that can distinguish exactly two different things.
 In fact, we say that a bit can be in exactly one out of two different *states*.
 It can be either 0 or 1, on or off, true or false, or whatever we want to call it.
 The only thing that is relevant about a bit is that it is always in exactly one out of two states.
 And the only thing a computer can do is storing bits and changing bits from one state to the other and back, that is, from, say, 0 to 1 and from 1 to 0.

 How can then a bit be used to do anything useful beyond that?
 Well, by taking more than one bit, of course.
 Let us take two bits.
-Now, we can suddenly be in *four* different states denoted by, say, 00, 01, 10, and 11, which could be used to encode the decimal numbers 0, 1, 2, and 3, but not more.
+Now, we can suddenly be in *four* different states denoted by, say:

+00, 01, 10, and 11,

+which could be used to encode the decimal numbers:

+0, 1, 2, and 3,

+but not more.
 What if we take three bits?
-It is then *eight* different states, that is, 000, 001, 010, 011, 100, 101, 110, and 111, which allow us to encode, say, the decimal numbers 0 through 7.
+It is then *eight* different states, that is:

+000, 001, 010, 011, 100, 101, 110, and 111,

+which allow us to encode, say, the decimal numbers:

+0, 1, 2, 3, 4, 5, 6, and 7.

 By now, we can already anticipate how this continues.
 With each additional bit, the number of different states that we can be in *doubles*!
 This is huge.
 It is called *exponential* growth.

 Let us look a bit closer at how many states a growing number of bits can be in.
 One bit can be in two states, two bits can be in four states, and so on.
+So, it is:

-So, it is 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 states, and so on.
+2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 states,

+and so on.
 This is like the tables up to ten (bits) but of a computer scientist!
 You may have actually seen these numbers before but probably never knew where they came from.
 Try continuing the series yourself with more bits!
 2048, 4096,...
 You will quickly run out of room.

 Imagine, your cell phone can probably store a few billion bits.
 How many states is that?
 Far more than there are atoms in the known universe!
 Just in your pocket!
 This also means that the bits in your phone can be in so many different states that your phone would have long turned to dust before being able to try out all possible states these bits can be in.
 Conversely, it is unlikely that the bits in your phone will ever be in a state they have been in before since some bits are usually used to keep track of time and other environmental factors such as battery health which keep changing over time.